Ravital / Shutterstock.com

 Yes, the much-talked-about tax changes are coming, but most will not affect the taxes you’re about to file.
 (Although when the time comes for the 2018 taxes you’ll file in 2019, here are 3 big ways the tax overhaul might change what you pay.)
 As for 2017, yes, there are some changes, including one that lowers the threshold for tax-deductible medical expenses.
-If you don’t prepare your own taxes, you’d be smart to call your financial adviser or tax preparer and file as soon as you can after tax season kicks off on Jan.
-29. They may be dealing with even more clients this year as folks puzzle over the changes, and you might as well grab a prime appointment.
+If you don’t prepare your own taxes, contact your financial adviser or tax preparer and file as soon as possible.
+They may be dealing with even more clients this year as folks puzzle over the changes, and you might as well grab a prime appointment.

 15. How to stave off social media scams

 From Facebook to Twitter to Instagram, social media can offer a relaxing break from work, or a satisfying chance to catch up with everyone from cousins to old co-workers.
 But don’t let your guard down there either.
 Fraudsters know that social media is a ripe environment for them to work their scams.
 Bill Gates isn’t handing $5,000 to everyone who retweets or otherwise promotes a certain message, and your favorite airline or theme park isn’t distributing free tickets willy-nilly to anyone who shares a certain Facebook post.
 No, it doesn’t matter if your sweet Aunt Millie posted it and tagged you.
 Share this article with her, and maybe a direct link to snopes.com breaking down whatever urban legend she’s fallen for.
 Depending on Millie’s level of gullibility, you might need to keep on reminding her.